Sleep Apnea Oral Appliance

 CONSULT A SLEEP APNEA SPECIALIST

 There is no one-size-fits-all appliance for sleep apnea or snoring solutions.
-A specially trained sleep apnea dentist determines the best oral appliance for each person.
+Dr. Perkins, a specially trained sleep apnea dentist, determines the best oral appliance for each person.

 Treatment methods are based on the patient’s sleep apnea symptoms as well as the condition of the patient’s teeth, jawline, tongue size, gums, bite configuration, and any cosmetic dental work.